barrettj12/chord-transposer/DESCRIPTION.md

 I will focus mainly on the contents of the `/js/` folder.
 There are two main object types used:
 - `Note`, representing a musical note.
 The fields are:
   - a capital letter between A and G, along with
-  - an integer representing the number of sharps (positive) or flats (negative).
+  - an integer called the `sharpness`, representing the number of sharps (positive) or flats (negative).
 - `ChordString`, which consists of
   - A string `base` of ambient formatting data
   - A sequence of chords with associated locations in `base`